Fall is the best time to garden. I share why I love Fall for gardening and how to get started.

 They fall onto the soil, the rain and snow work them down into the soil over winter.
 Come Spring, well before we are able to get into the garden to work it, the seeds germinate, sprout and begin to grow.

 To see what seeds I sow in Fall CLICK HERE.

 You can start seeds indoors during the winter and Spring but Spring-planted perennials suffer a period of transplant shock and take some time to get going.

 Or if you are planting potted perennial plants out in Spring they too suffer a bit of transplant shock and take a bit to get growing but if you plant those same plants in Fall they get established in the cooler months of Fall and snuggle down for winter.
 Then in Spring, again as the soil warms, they grow more vigorously.

 Flowers blooming earlier in the season makes for a food source for our trusty, dusty pollinators.
 Bees, butterflies and other necessary insects rely on early blooms as the weather warms and they become active.

-Though many would cringe at the amount of Dandelions I let go in my garden they are the first food source for bees and butterflies in my garden.
+Though many would cringe at the amount of Dandelions I let go in my garden they are the first food source for bees and butterflies.
 Nothing else will be blooming yet but the Dandelions are a bright yellow and full of pollinators sipping the nectar.
-When the flowers fade I harvest them to feed to my chickens.
+When the flowers fade I harvest them the plants to feed to my chickens.
 Win, win.

 Fall is the best time for Dividing and Re-planting